mdapas/Asthma_PRS_PheWAS_UKB/README.md

 ```

 # PRS_phewas.R
-This script contains all the analyses included in the manuscript after the PRS scores were generated.
-The script is organized linearly and organized according by analysis and figures.
+This script contains all the analyses included in the manuscript after the PRS scores were generated, including the PRS assessments and phenome-wide association (PheWAS) testing.
+The script is organized linearly to match the manuscript Results.
+Each section contains corresponding information, references, and notes.
 1. PRS Model Comparison
-2. PRS Asthma Prediction
+2. PRS Asthma Prediction (Figures 1 & 2)
-3. PheWASs by ancestry group
+3. PheWASs by Ancestry Group (Figure 3)
-4. Analysis in non-asthmatics
+4. Analysis in Non-asthmatics (Figures 4,5, & 6)
-5. HLA Effects
+5. HLA Effects (Figure 7)
-6. Trait Mediation Analysis
+6. Trait Mediation Analysis (Figure 8)
-* * Executes mediation analyses for eosinophil percentage, FEV1/FVC ratio, age of hay fever diagnosis, and BMI, and also produces Figure 8 from  the manuscript.
-The equations used to estimate the mediation proportions were adopted from MacKinnon 2007 (doi: 10.1177/1740774507083434) and Li 2007 (doi: 10.1002/sim.2730).
-Mediation p-values were estimated using the ROBMED package (Alfons 2021, doi: 10.1177/1094428121999096)